Batch size-invariance for policy optimization: Discussion

 \subsection{Practical advice for policy optimization at small batch sizes}

-When solving challenging problems using reinforcement learning, it is often beneficial to increase the batch size to reduce gradient variance.
-But this is often prohibited by computational resources such as GPU memory, especially with the trend of increasingly large models.
-The benefit of batch size-invariance is that we can instead train for longer while adjusting other hyperparameters.
+Batch size is an important hyperparameter in reinforcement learning, since it controls gradient variance, which can be high in challenging environments.
+But it is often constrained by computational resources such as GPU memory.
+The benefit of batch size-invariance is that it allows hyperparameters to be tuned at one batch size, and then adjusted to work at a different batch size, which can be selected based on computational constraints.

-However, when working in a new domain, we may not know which hyperparameters would have worked well at larger batch sizes.
+However, when working in a new domain, we may be constrained to use a small batch size, without having first been able to tune hyperparameters at a larger batch size.
 We therefore attempt to distill our findings into practical advice for getting policy optimization to work well in a new domain at small batch sizes.
 Our advice, much of which is already folklore, is as follows:

 \begin{itemize} \item By far the most important hyperparameter to tune is the learning rate (or Adam step size).
 Once it has been tuned for a certain batch size, it can be adjusted formulaically for use at other batch sizes using the rules given in Section \ref{invariance}, as long as the batch size remains small. \item Consider setting the number of policy epochs ($E$ in PPO or $E_\pi$ in PPG) to 1, at least initially.
 This is the easiest way to maintain stability even if not enough ratios are being clipped.
 Furthermore, multiple policy epochs are less likely to be beneficial when the iteration batch size is small. \item If using clipping, monitor the fraction of ratios clipped.
 If it is much less than 1\%, then it is probably beneficial to increase the iteration batch size\footnote{The iteration batch size can be increased without changing the sampling or optimization batch size by simultaneously increasing the number of timesteps per rollout ($T$) and the number of minibatches per epoch.
 However, $T$ also affects the amount of bootstrapping performed, and so the GAE bootstrapping parameter ($\lambda$) may also need to be adjusted to compensate.}, or to use PPO-EWMA with a high $\beta_{\mathrm{prox}}$.
 If it is much more than 10\% with 1 policy epoch or 20\% with multiple policy epochs, then this is often a sign that the learning rate is too high. \item If using advantage normalization, monitor the advantage standard deviation estimates.
 If estimates oscillate by a factor of 10 or more, then it is probably beneficial to perform normalization using data from more iterations. \end{itemize}